 What outdoor party games can you play in the garden?

-Our top five outdoor games
+Our top 5 outdoor games

 - Football – in its simplest form, the beautiful game needs just a ball and two players.
 Our larger developments include sports pitches, while others include multi-use games areas where different sports can be played.
-Or you could simply use jumpers for goal posts.
+Or you could simply use jumpers for goal posts!
 Walking football is increasing in popularity too, so age or fitness levels are no barrier to joining in.
 We’re also keen supporters of grassroots football, sponsoring lots of teams in areas where we’re building.

 - Hide and seek – another classic requiring no equipment, with one person counting while the others hide ready to be found.
 Sardines works on the same principle but with one person hiding and everyone else searching.
 As each person finds the hider, they squeeze into the hiding place for the seekers to find.

 - Rounders or cricket – these classic bat and ball games are played in teams with minimal equipment.
+This is a great idea if you’re trying to think of some fun outdoor games for adults too.

 - Skipping – can be enjoyed solo or as a group, with two people turning the rope.
 There are lots of rhyming songs to skip to, including those with actions to add to the difficulty level.